9 Steps to Stick Weld Cast Iron: And How to Avoid Preheating

-For the most common cast iron welding jobs, V grooves are good enough and easy to make.
+For the most common cast iron jobs, V grooves are good enough and easy to make.

 5. Preheat the casting to avoid temperature differences

-Preheating prevents the fast expansion of the casting when you weld it and the quick cool-down after welding.
+Preheating prevents fast expansion when you weld and quick cool-down after welding.
 With preheating, you decrease the risk of cracking.

 If you preheat with a flame torch, move it all over the casting and concentrate on the thicker parts.
-This way, you preheat in an even way.
+This way, you preheat it evenly.
 Next, use the temperature stick (or the digital thermometer) on the surface occasionally to check the temperature.
 If the stick melts evenly all over the casting, you are ready to weld.

 You must avoid any cold drafts during welding.
 If the casting is big, insulate it with welding blankets or similar equipment.